 Health Care Sector Update for 06/01/2022: CNCE,VTVT,TNXP

-VTV Therapeutics (VTVT) rose over 48% after Wednesday announcing a $25 million investment from G42 Investments AI Holding RSC, with the first half paid at closing with the purchyase of 10.4 million class A common shares at 2.407 apiece and the remaining $12.5 million due on May 31, 2023.
+Among gainers, VTV Therapeutics (VTVT) rose almost 32% after Wednesday announcing a $25 million investment from G42 Investments AI Holding RSC, with the first half paid at closing with the purchase of 10.4 million class A common shares at 2.407 apiece and the remaining $12.5 million due on May 31, 2023.
 The company could receive an additional $30 million if US regulators approve its TTP399 drug candidate to treat type 1 diabetes.

-Tonix Pharmaceuticals (TNXP) rallied Wednesday, climbing over 60% in recent trading, after Wednesday saying it received a US patent for its TNX-801 vaccine candidate against monkeypox, smallpox, and other pathogens, including SARS-CoV-2.
+Tonix Pharmaceuticals (TNXP) rallied Wednesday, climbing over 30% in late trading, after Wednesday saying it received a US patent for its TNX-801 vaccine candidate against monkeypox, smallpox, and other pathogens, including SARS-CoV-2.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.